How to have a death registered in Hungary?

 How much is the fee?

 Death registration is free of charge.
-For applications submitted during extramural consular days we charge a 23 CAD service fee, payable in cash only.
-We do not accept debit or credit cards and cheques.
+For applications submitted during extramural consular days we charge a 23 CAD service fee.
+All consular fees are payable by debit/credit card only.
+We do not accept either cash or cheques.

 Which form shall I fill out?